jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-todo.md

 - solve template usage of unbuilt (and thus styles not working) version of svelte-pieces when run locally in this repo
 - `npm publish --tag beta`
 - share mdsvex-shiki-twoslash w/ orta
+- improve knob sub-components
 - send alpha test question to discord query person
 - search from https://github.com/sveltejs/kit/blob/master/sites/kit.svelte.dev/src/lib/search/search.js
+- make main section scrollable so jumping pages doesn't leave you partway down
 - move css package to this repo and update with latest settings
-- make main section scrollable so jumping pages doesn't leave you partway down
+- esbuild minify and don't place things into one folder (unbuild)
 - automatically analyze component for props
 - Next and Previous pages (see Docusaurus/Vitebook)
+- be able to pass filter option to layout load so that certain pages which will break without proper initialization won't be shown in Kitbook - after this we can start automatically displaying components without stories
 - improve message for pages in sidebar w/o any stories or variants until component props are automatically detected
 - Allow for titling documentation with `1a` as well as `1` and not have the `a` show up in the sidebar
 - Add full-screen view for sandbox